The person at the center of this case

 Beyond the top three above โ each detail below could be the thread that pulls this case open.

-What is the significance of the St. Giles soccer club patch Zywicki may have possessed?
-Could it help identify associates or connections?
+What is the significance of the St. Giles soccer club patch Tammy may have possessed, and could it help identify associates or locations?

 Even the smallest detail could be the key to solving this case.